THE SOPHISTICAL MOVEMENT

 The Soul Requires Care

 The Sophists, as Plato understands them, think that the good life is a matter of having a certain competency, but they do not make knowledge of what is good and bad part of this competency.
 This is why Plato thought that the Sophists are so dangerous.
 He takes them to provide the means to get what one wants but not the knowledge of whether what one wants is good.

 Rhetoric corrupts the Soul

 To explain how rhetoric corrupts the soul, Plato takes up the contrast between "reason" and "experience" that entered philosophy in the Presocratic Period.
-This occurs in the Gorgias: in the conversation in which Socrates and Polus discuss what rhetoric is (462b) and in the subsequent conversation in which Socrates and Callicles summarize the argument (500e).
+This occurs in two places in the Gorgias: in the conversation in which Socrates and Polus discuss what rhetoric is (462b) and in the subsequent conversation in which Socrates and Callicles summarize the argument (500e).